extralam/Stripe-Android/README.md

 <img width="800" src="https://github.com/extralam/Stripe-Android/blob/master/screenshot/screenshot_vide.gif?raw=true"/>
 <br>

-Add it in your root build.gradle at the end of repositories:

 ##Gradle
 - Step 1.
 Add the JitPack repository to your build file
 - Add it in your root build.gradle at the end of repositories: